TU-Delft-DCC/TU-Delft-DCC.github.io/docs/software/project_cards.md

 title: FAIR assessment cards

 # Authors of the document, will not be parsed [manual entry]
-author_1:
+author_1: Maurits Kok
-author_2:
+author_2: Elviss Dvinskis

 # Maintainers of the document, will not be parsed [manual entry]
-maintainer_1:
+maintainer_1: Elviss Dvinskis
 maintainer_2:

 # To whom reach out regarding the document, will not be parsed [manual entry]
-corresponding:
+corresponding: Elviss Dvinskis

 # Meaningful keywords, newline separated [manual entry]
 categories:
- -
+ - FAIR
- -
+ - Checklist

 ---